OntimizeWeb/docs/docs/aditional-information/21-migrations-to-18.md

 {% include base_path %}
 {% include toc %}

-# Migration guide — Ontimize Web NGX 15 → 18
+# Migration guide — Ontimize Web 15 → 18

 This guide covers the steps required to migrate a consumer project from **ontimize-web-ngx 15** (Angular 15) to **ontimize-web-ngx 18** (Angular 18).